davish/davi.sh/src/content/projects/obsidian-full-calendar.md

 ---
 name: Obsidian Full Calendar
 tags: [obsidian-full-calendar, obsidian]
-description: Plugin for the PKM tool Obsidian with over 50,000 users.
+description: Plugin for the PKM tool Obsidian with over 70,000 users.
 date: 2022-02
 details: true
 ---

 ### Summary

-Obsidian Full Calendar integrates the [FullCalendar](https://fullcalendar.io) library with [Obsidian](https://obsidian.md) so that Obsidian users can manage their events and tasks from inside Obsidian.
+[Obsidian Full Calendar](https://github.com/davish/obsidian-full-calendar) integrates the [FullCalendar](https://fullcalendar.io) library with [Obsidian](https://obsidian.md) so that Obsidian users can manage their events and tasks from inside Obsidian.
 It's most popular event management plugin in the Obsidian ecosystem, with over 50,000 users.
-Its development takes place on [GitHub](https://github.com/davish/obsidian-full-calendar).
+Its development takes place on GitHub.

 ### Motivation